SzymonKubica/micro-bpf/docs/jit.md

 Need to figure out the calling convention that rust uses.

 Talk about how we need to preserve the contents of LR when calling functions

+Talk about translating between the two different calling conventions